-As the insurance contract Standard being currently under development, this paper will not comment in great detail on whether the proposals would be compatible with the requirements in the forthcoming Standard.
+63 As the insurance contracts Standard is currently under development, this paper will not comment in great detail on whether the proposals would be compatible with the requirements in the forthcoming Standard.
 It should be noted, however, that EFRAG's proposals relevant to this discussion in its various comment letters to the IASB in this regard are consistent with the approach in this paper.